SoftwareDefinedVehicle/velocitas-docs/content/en/docs/tutorials/integration_tests.md

 ### Kubernetes execution (K3D)

 If you want to execute the integration tests in Kubernetes mode, make sure that K3D is up and running according to the [documentation](/docs/run_runtime_services_kubernetes.md).
-To ensure that the tests connect to the containers, please execute the following steps in new bash terminal:
+Local ports for _Mosquitto_ and _KUKSA Data Broker_ are `1883`/`55555`.
+In Kubernetes mode, the ports would be the locally exposed ports `31883`/`30555`, to ensure that the tests connect to the containers, please execute the following commands in new bash terminal:

 ```bash
   export MQTT_PORT=31883 && export VDB_PORT=30555 && pytest